Shrrutii29/Weather_Dashboard/README.md

 2. add all files
 3. in secret write API_KEY=your_openweathermap_api_key
 4. run main.py
-5. my replit deploy url is as following, you will get in similar form
+5. my replit deploy url is as following for reference, you will get in similar form
     ```bash
        https://c6b1ce78-47b5-4158-bbac-6d7a9fb83342-00-364lentosq3f0.sisko.replit.dev/weather
    ```